Broadcast Channels with Privacy Leakage Constraints: Special Cases

-The regions (\ref{EQ:region_BCConf}) and (\ref{EQ:region_alt_BCConf}) are equal and a proof of the equality is given in Appendix \ref{APPEN:BCCOnf_region_equality}.
-Inserting $L_1=0$ and $U_2=0$ into the code construction in Section \ref{SUBSEC:inner_proof} reduces it to a superposition code in which the outer codebook (that is associated with the confidential message) is binned.
+Our code construction (Section \ref{SUBSEC:inner_proof}) with $L_1=0$ and $U_2=0$ reduces to a superposition code for which the outer codebook (that is associated with the confidential message) is binned.
+This is a secrecy-capacity achieving coding scheme for the BC with confidential messages.

-\begin{remark} The BC with confidential messages captures the WTC by setting $M_0=0$.
+\begin{remark}[Wiretap Channel] The BC with confidential messages captures the WTC by setting $M_0=0$.
 Thus, the WTC is also a special case of the BC with privacy leakage constraints. \end{remark}